 XGBoost is a good default choice

-gradient boosting (e.g. xgboost) is a good default choice for classifiers because
+Gradient Boosted Trees (e.g. xgboost) is a good default choice for classifiers because

-- it does not require feature normalization
+- It does not require feature normalization

-- it can handle null/missing values
+- It can handle null/missing values

-- you can easily view feature importance.
+- You can easily view feature importance.
 This is important because it helps clients understand what is going on.

 Use calibrated classifiers